AmulyaSKumar/5thSem_RVCE_2022Scheme/AIML-LAB/k-means.md

 ---

 ## Output
-When the code is executed, you will see a scatter plot showing the data points grouped into 3 clusters, with different colors representing each cluster.
+When the code is executed, we will get a scatter plot showing the data points grouped into 3 clusters, with different colors representing each cluster.
 The final centroids are marked with black "X" symbols.

-Example of the expected output:

-- Red, green, and blue points represent the 3 clusters.
-- Black "X" marks the centroids of the clusters.

 ---